Proof of Stasinski and Voll's Hyperoctahedral Group Conjecture: Part 3 of Theorem

 \subsection{The Inverse to the Lowering Map}

-We have essentially shown so far that there is a one way map from $(U_n^{I^c})_j$ to $(V_{n-1}^{J^c})_{j-1},$ which alters $L(w)$ by $n-j,$ and preserves $\sgn(w).$ In order to complete the Theorem, we just need to show this is a bijection.
+We have shown so far that there is a map $H(U_n^{I^c})_j \rightarrow (V_{n-1}^{J^c})^{j-1}$ that alters $L(w)$ by $n-j$ and preserves $\sgn(w).$ In order to complete the proof of Theorem ~\ref{induction_result}, we only need to show this is a bijection.
 In what follows, we produce the inverse map.